monosans/proxy-scraper-checker/README.md

 HTTP, SOCKS4, SOCKS5 proxies scraper and checker.

+- Can determine if the proxy is anonymous.
+- Supports determining the geolocation of the proxy exit node.
+- Can sort proxies by speed.
+- Uses regex to find proxies of format `protocol://username:password@ip:port` on a web page or in a local file, allowing proxies to be extracted even from json without code changes.
+- Supports proxies with authentication.
+- It is possible to specify the URL to which to send a request to check the proxy.
+- Supports saving to plain text and json.
 - Asynchronous.
-- Uses regex to search for proxies (ip:port format) on a web page, allowing proxies to be extracted even from json without making changes to the code.
-- It is possible to specify the URL to which to send a request to check the proxy.
-- Can sort proxies by speed.
-- Supports determining the geolocation of the proxy exit node.
-- Can determine if the proxy is anonymous.

-You can get proxies obtained using this script in [monosans/proxy-list](https://github.com/monosans/proxy-list).
+You can get proxies obtained using this project in [monosans/proxy-list](https://github.com/monosans/proxy-list).

 ## Installation and usage

+### Pre-compiled binary

+This is the easiest way, but it is only available for x64 Windows, macOS and Linux.
+Just download the archive for your OS from <https://nightly.link/monosans/proxy-scraper-checker/workflows/ci/main?preview>, unzip it, edit `config.toml` and run the executable.

+If Windows Defender detects an executable file as a virus, please read [this](https://github.com/Nuitka/Nuitka/issues/2495#issuecomment-1762836583).

+### Running from source code

-### Desktop
+#### Desktop

+- Install [Python](https://python.org/downloads).
+The minimum version required is 3.8.
+The recommended version is 3.11, because 3.12 may not install some libraries in the absence of a C compiler.
 - Download and unpack [the archive with the program](https://github.com/monosans/proxy-scraper-checker/archive/refs/heads/main.zip).
-- Edit `config.ini` to your preference.
+- Edit `config.toml` to your preference.
-- Install [Python](https://python.org/downloads) (minimum required version is 3.7).
 - Run the script that installs dependencies and starts `proxy-scraper-checker`:
   - On Windows run `start.cmd`
   - On Unix-like operating systems run `start.sh`

-### Termux
+#### Termux

 To use `proxy-scraper-checker` in Termux, knowledge of the Unix command-line interface is required.